 Currently, the Civeo board of directors is divided into three classes, with three directors in each class.
 The members of each class serve for three years following their election, with one class being elected each year.
 The directors designated as Class I directors will have terms expiring at the annual general meeting this year.
 If elected at the annual general meeting, Messrs.
 Blankenship, Montelongo and Szalkowski, as Class I directors, will have terms expiring in 2027.
-The directors designated as Class II directors have terms expiring in 2026.
+The directors designated as Class II directors have terms expiring in 2025, and the directors designated as Class III directors have terms expiring in 2026.
 At the annual general meeting, the board of directors is seeking shareholder approval of the proposed Declassification Amendment, which, if approved, would have the effect of declassifying our board of directors and phasing in annual director elections.
 Our board of directors believes that the proposed amendments to our Articles set forth in the Declassification Amendment are in the best interests of Civeo and its shareholders.
 For additional information on the Declassification Amendment, see page 62.